Trail offers outdoor recreation

 Now, trail users can travel as far west as Lester Prairie on the trail.

 In 2017, McLeod County accepted a Legacy Grant to fund paving of the trail from the end of the pavement at the Carver County border to McLeod County Road 1 on the west side of Lester Prairie.
-Work on the project began in summer 2018, with substantial completion expected in fall 2018.
+The trail was paved through Lester Prairie in 2019.

 The Dakota Rail Regional Trail provides recreation for citizens of all ages.